 Stand out from the crowd by sending thank-you cards to your loyal customers at Thanksgiving instead of waiting until the traditional Christmas and Hanukkah card-giving season.
-It makes your customers feel that they are truly appreciated, and they will keep you in mind as they are shopping for family and friends.
+An unexpected thank-you card can make your customers feel genuinely appreciated – and you’ll be top of mind as they shop for family and friends.

 4. Tap into nostalgia.

-The holidays are surrounded by a glow of memories of childhood and magic, times when the snow was thicker and Santa Claus was real.
-Why not design your holiday marketing campaign to tap into holiday nostalgia?
+The holidays are surrounded by a glow of memories of childhood and magic – times when the snow was thick and Santa Claus was real.
+Why not design your marketing campaign to tap into holiday nostalgia?

 5. Focus on customer loyalty.

 Although you’re eager to attract new customers, don’t neglect your loyal shoppers.
-Repeat customers are responsible for at least 40 percent of your sales, so it’s worth it to keep them connected.
+According to Annex Cloud, repeat customers are responsible for nearly two-thirds of your sales, so keeping them connected is worth it.

-Take the opportunity to offer a special gift to your best customers, like a valuable discount.
+Take the opportunity to offer a special gift to your best customers, like a valuable discount or an exclusive first look at a new product.
 You could also send handwritten holiday cards to your loyal customers through the mail, the old-fashioned way.
 This strategy will garner your customers’ attention and show that you care.